What is

 Signs of Dysgraphia

-• Unfinished words or letters, omitted words
+Unfinished words or letters, frequently omitted words in sentences.

 How is Dysgraphia Identified?